 Note that the number of items is “1” and that the total is “$100”.
 The list of items stays up so you could add more items.

 - Click on the “Charge $100” on the screen.

-- The Register app will now give a choice of how to pay.
+- The Point of Sale app will now give a choice of how to pay.
 Click on the Credit Card icon

 - You should now be able to swipe credit or debit cards using the Square Reader.

 - Then the client signs with their finger.